 - Require reflection and evaluation.
 Perhaps assign a reflection on what students learned from the experience of cross-cultural teamwork.

 The e-portfolio should result in a co-curricular transcript or list of competencies.
-A record of learning and achievement is kept in a private area then shared publically when a milestone is achieved or a significant reflection is recorded.
-Content could include: strong papers, reflections on learning and fieldwork, creative outputs, curated collections, badges (Buckeye Badges), and any other artifact or evidence of learning or achievement.
+A record of learning and achievement is kept in a private area, then shared publicly when a milestone is achieved or a significant reflection is recorded.
+Content could include: strong papers, reflections on learning and fieldwork, creative expressions, curated collections, badges (Buckeye Badges), and any other artifact or evidence of learning or achievement.